Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thủ tướng Phạm Minh Chính thực hiện nghi thức hongi tại lễ đón theo nghi thức truyền thống của người Maori - Ảnh: NHẬT BẮC

-Prime Minister Pham Minh Chinh performs the hongi ceremony at the welcoming ceremony according to traditional Maori rituals - Photo: NHAT BAC
+Prime Minister Pham Minh Chinh performs the hongi ceremony at the welcoming ceremony according to Maori traditional rituals - Photo: NHAT BAC

-The hongi greeting is commonly used in traditional Maori meetings or at major ceremonies, such as the Powhiri ceremony.
-However, many Maori still use hongi in everyday life.
+The hongi greeting is commonly used in traditional Māori meetings or at major ceremonies, such as the Powhiri.
+However, many Māori still use hongi in everyday life.

 For the Powhiri, this is a Maori ceremony to welcome special guests.
-The Powhiri includes many speeches, cultural and artistic performances and hongi.
+Powhiri includes many speeches, cultural and artistic performances and hongi.

 Các chiến binh Maori - Ảnh: US DEPARTMENT OF DEFENSE